dattasid/ProcGrammar/README.md

 ```
 Same as above.

-Please note none of the abocve generate any results, how to generate actual objects will be shown in a following section.
+Please note none of the above generate any results, how to generate actual objects will be shown in a following section.

 ### Actally generating objects